Germany's CureVac to launch human trial of experimental coronavirus vaccine | DW | 17.06.2020

-German vaccine regulators have confirmed that biotech firm CureVac will begin trialing a coronavirus vaccine on human.
+German vaccine regulators have confirmed that biotech firm CureVac will begin trialing a coronavirus vaccine on humans.
+Earlier this week the federal government announced it would acquire 23% of the company's shares.

 German biotech firm CureVac is to become the second company in Germany to begin human trials of an experimental coronavirus vaccine, the country's vaccine regulator confirmed Wednesday.